davidaparraj/davidaparraj/README.md

-## Hey there, I'm David 👋
+### Hey there 👋
+I'm David, a future software engineer, and also:

-🎓Computer Science student graduating in May 2028
+🎓A Computer Science student graduating in May 2028.
-🎯Passionate about AI and Software Engineering
+🎯 Really passionate about AI.

 I like to build projects on my free time, specially the ones that pop in my mind.

-In this profile I'll be uploading some projects and experiments tha I'm currently working on.
+In this profile I'll be uploading some projects and experiments in which I'm working on.

 Currently learning React.

 ## 🛠️ Tools and Tech